kipteamm/BitBattles/readme.md

 Players in a battle have to implement the same truthtable in the least amount of time while using as little gates as possible.

 ## Running locally
 To run the app locally, just run the `app.py` file.
-Make sure you are in the parent directory with `app.py` and `logisim_battles` as contents.
+Make sure you are in the parent directory with `app.py` and `bit_battles` as contents.
 ```bash
 python app.py
 ```

-If you are running the project for the first time you are going to have to add 2 files to `logisim_battles`.
+If you are running the project for the first time you are going to have to add 2 files to `bit_battles`.
-1. `logisim_battles/config.py`
+1. `bit_battles/config.py`
 ```py
 import re